mchinnappan100/myslides/papers/attention.md

-Here’s the slide deck for **"Attention Is All You Need"** in the same clean markdown format as your Backpropagation example:

----

 ## Introduction to “Attention Is All You Need”

 “Attention Is All You Need” is a landmark paper by Vaswani et al. (2017) that introduced the Transformer architecture — a model that relies entirely on attention mechanisms, discarding recurrence and convolutions.
 This enabled faster training and more effective modeling of long-range dependencies.